 During the Preclassic and Classic periods settlement was concentrated along the edge of the El Laberinto bajo, during the Classic period structures were also built on high ground and small islands in the swamp where flint was worked.

-The Late Classic population density of Calakmul has been calculated at 1000/km² (2564 per square mile) in the site core and 420/km² (1076 per square mile) in the periphery (an area of 122 square kilometres (47 sq mi).
+The Late Classic population density of Calakmul has been calculated at 1000/km² (2564 per square mile) in the site core and 420/km² (1076 per square mile) in the periphery (an area of 122 square kilometers.

-Calakmul was a true urban city and not just an elite centre surrounded by commoner residences.
+Calakmul was a truly urban city and not just an elite center surrounded by commoner residences.
 The site core of Calakmul was known in ancient times as Ox Te’ Tuun (“Three Stones”) which may have been because of the triadic pyramid Structure 2.

 Calakmul vs. Tikal